ACEP-WRE for Landowners - FIC

 Identify Enrollment Area

-Before you apply, talk to NRCS staff about how participation in WRE supports your future goals and discuss easement or contract boundaries.
-The size and configuration of the area proposed for enrollment may impact your land’s eligibility and ranking.
-The number of acres you enroll impacts the easement payment.
 You can start exploring potential easement boundaries using the NRCS Web Soil Survey tool below, noting your property’s land uses and soil quality.
 Your local NRCS office may also be able to provide a soils report for your property that lists specific soil mapping units and if they include hydric soils that you can use to plan alternative project boundaries.
 NRCS uses several resources to assess your land.
 If you are interested in learning more about these references and tools refer to the list below.

 As you explore your options, keep in mind the following: